Kevin Harlan: Football

 November 4, 2019 – Harlan was the radio play-by-play for Westwood One's coverage of a Monday Night Football game between the Dallas Cowboys and New York Giants where a black cat ran onto the field midway in the second quarter.

 "Oh, there's a cat, a black cat has taken the field.
 A black cat is running from the 20 to the nearside, the 10, from the 39 of Dallas here is a short throw down the middle caught by Engram.
 Caught at the 35 to the 30, now the cat running the other way and so is Engram at the 25 near the 24 yard line of the Dallas Cowboys.
 It's a catch-run of 15.
 Now the cat is stopped at the 50.
 (Kurt Warner: So is it bad luck for the Giants, or bad luck for the Cowboys?)
 I don't know, I don't know but they've stopped play, and the players with hands on hips are watching the cat run and zig zag all over the field.
 The black cat is on the other end of the field.
 He's at the eight!
 (Warner: The cat doesn't know that it was last Thursday that was Halloween, Thursday Night Football, not Monday Night Football.)
 He's a little bit late.
 (Warner chuckles) Now he is sitting, and looking, now he's at the five...
 (Warner: Who brought the cat?)
-He's walking to the three, he's at the two... and the cat is in the CDW Red Zone, CDW, people who get it- Now a policeman, state troopers come on the field- AND THE CAT RUNS IN THE END ZONE!
-THAT IS A TOUCHDOWN!
+He's walking to the three, he's at the two... and the cat is in the CDW Red Zone, CDW, people who get it- Now a policeman, state troopers come on the field- And the cat runs into the endzone!
+That is a touchdown!
 And the cat is elusive, kind of like Barkley and Elliott, but he didn’t know where to go!
 Look at it, they're trying to corner him, and they got him in the end zone.
 There are state troopers all around this cat which now climbs up into the stands, and the fans are running for their li- Now it goes back on the field again and it's running in the back of the end zone, and it runs up the tunnel.”